You are now the proud owner of a very special Miniature Schnauzer

 they reach 8 months of age.
 Then keep your precious baby on a good

 teeth cleaning schedule.
-Brushing their teeth can certainly be of
+Brushing their teeth daily can certainly be of

 Rope toys, hard plastic